pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 The next logical step was to take a closer look at the regexes which were catching the symbols.
 To do so, I enabled the verbose option in Philter (```-v```) and added a print statement in philter.py, the main program.
 And when I subsequently ran Philter on several test notes, I found that multiple different regexes were catching the gene symbols :cry:.
 That meant to fix the problem I would have to edit multiple regexes.
 On top of that, some of them looked quite complicated.

 So instead, I decided to create a safe regex, one that would catch the gene symbols and tell Philter "DON'T OBSCURE THESE."
 To do so, I ran a grep search on the test notes so I could look at all the instances of gene symbols and find patterns which could be used to identify a symbol.
 Using those patterns, I created a regular expression to catch the gene symbols and mark them as safe.
 However, the regex I used to represent a gene symbol, ```[A-Z][A-Z0-9\-]+```, would not exclusively match gene symbols.
 To fix this problem, I modified a piece of code a previous intern had written which would take regex containing a "variable" and replace that variable with a long list of something (in my case gene symbols)—much easier than editing a regular expression with 2000 lines of symbols!
-Here's the [transform_gene_symbols.py]() code, and the [regex with the variable]() and [without]().
+Here's the [transform_gene_symbols.py](https://github.com/pauliwog/philter-ucsf/blob/master/filters/regex/transform_gene_symbols.py) code, and the [regex with the variable](https://github.com/pauliwog/philter-ucsf/blob/master/filters/regex/gene_symbols/gene_symbols_safe_03.txt) and [without](https://github.com/pauliwog/philter-ucsf/blob/master/filters/regex/gene_symbols/gene_symbols_safe_03_transformed.txt).

 ### 6
-I then tested my regex and whitelist on the MIMIC test set with annotations, modified my regex to be more specific, and then sent my code to Lakshmi so she could test it on the UCSF data.
+I then tested my regex and whitelist on the MIMIC test set with annotations, modified my regex to be more specific, and eventually got everything working!
+However, we wanted to test my additions to Philter (on the UCSF data) using the latest code, so I created a [change-log](https://github.com/pauliwog/philter-ucsf/blob/master/paul/CHANGE-LOG.md) so Lakshmi could merge my additions to the latest code (which I didn't have access to).
+Once the merge was completed, Lakshmi tested it on the UCSF data.
 The results were...

 ## A closer look at the pathology terms project